waslukasz/ImageSharing/README.md

 | :--------------------- | :--------------- | :---------------- |
 | admin                  | Test123#         | Admin             |
 | user                   | Test123#         | User              |

+The application was created in a 4-person group as a project for university.